 Some clients may never have thought of having a trusted advisor.
 Make sure you’re in a solid position before asking the key questions:

-- Are you looking for a trusted advisor?”
-If so, what does that look like to your company?
+- Are you looking for a trusted advisor?
+Meaning, what does that look like to your company?

 - What are the characteristics you’re looking for in a trusted advisor?